sc-ericweiss/External-Component-Content-Hub/README.md

-# External components for Content Hub Solution Example
+# External Components For Content Hub Solution Example

 This is a template example to use when building a solution for managing external components